litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Changelog ==

+= 2.6.2 - Oct 11 2018 =
+* <strong>Setting</strong>: Automatically correct invalid numeric values in configuration settings upon submit.
+* 🐞<strong>Media</strong>: Fixed the issue where iframe lazy load was broken by latest Chrome release. (@ofmarconi)
+* 🐞: Fixed an issue with Multisite where subsites failed to purge when only primary site has WooCommerce . (@kierancalv)

 = 2.6.1 - Oct 4 2018 =
 * 🌱 Ability to generate separate Critical CSS Cache for Post Types & URIs.